KDE/homerun/README_MODELS.md

 - mandatory: no
 Used for models which can be navigated through.
 Should start with "/".

-### string query
-- access: read-write
-- mandatory: no
-Used to perform a query or filter results of a model.

 ### array(string) arguments
 - access: read-write
 - mandatory: no